🜁

-I hold a Master of Metaphysical Sciences and study how perception, belief, embodiment, and inner state shape expression.
+I hold a Master of Metaphysical Sciences and approach this work through inquiry, observation, research, and interdisciplinary exploration.

 Metaphysics, Consciousness